zuanming/secondrepo/readme.md

 ## Features
 The webpage has the following features:
 * A global summary section for global statistics and information
-    1. A global statistics and numbers table for users to get an update of the number of cases globally.
+    1. Global statistics and numbers table for users to get an update of the number of cases globally.
     2. A pie chart to represent the ratio of deaths and recovered cases to the total no. of cases.
     3. A news column carousel with the latest news from around the globe, with links to the article source website.
-    4. A map with circles indicating which country has infected cases, the circles radii representing the number of cases.
+    4. A map with circles indicating which country has infected cases, the circles' radii representing the number of cases.
-* A country statistics section for number of cases and information in user-selected country.
+* A country statistics section for the number of cases and information in the user-selected country.
-    1. Upon selection of country, the map will fly to the location of selected country.
+    1. Upon selection of the country, the map will fly to the location of the selected country.
     2. Country flag and name indicating selected country
     4. A country statistics and numbers table for users to get an update of the number of cases in the selected country
     4. A line graph indicating the total number of cases for each key statistic over the past 90 days for the selected country